Comic Relief: 2011 event

 The 2011 event took place on Friday 18 March 2011. £74.3 million was raised on the night, the highest ever 'on the night' total.
 This was subsequently beaten by £0.8 million on Red Nose Day 2013's on-the-night event.
 The total for the whole campaign was £108.4 million, the then highest raised for one event.

-In addition to the continued absence of Rowan Atkinson, two more prominent supporters of the charity were absent for 2011 – this was the first ever Comic Relief event to feature no input from Dawn French, and the first for over 10 years to not feature input from Matt Lucas.
+In addition to the continued absence of Rowan Atkinson, two more prominent supporters of the charity were absent for 2011 – this was the first ever Comic Relief event to feature no input from Dawn French, and the first for more than 10 years not to feature input from Matt Lucas.
 Similarly, several other frequent contributors from previous years appeared only in appeal films or as part of the 24 Hour Panel People event.
 Lenny Henry however finally returned after an absence to perform comedic material.

 2013 event

 The 2013 event took place on Friday 15 March 2013.
 By the end of the night, Comic Relief raised £75,107,852.
 In total that year Comic Relief raised £100.3 million.

 One Direction recorded the official single "One Way or Another", a medley of Blondie's "One Way or Another" and "Teenage Kicks" by The Undertones.
 The single was released on 17 February 2013.